sympatovit/condenser/readme.md

 ### Quick-start instructions ###

 * Edit `apps.json` with configuration for each [app](https://steamdb.info/apps/).
- * Included are examples for NS2, NS2 Beta, and NS2: Combat
+ * Included are examples for CS:S, TF2, NS2, NS2 Beta, and NS2: Combat
 * Edit `servers.json` with your server configuration
  * Included are three example servers
 * Make a copy of `sample.secrets.json` named `secrets.json`